connor-lab/ncov2019-artic-nf/README.md

 - sequencing_summary_ACG216_1e627889.txt
 - throughput_ACG216_1e627889.csv

-Use `--minimap` to swap to minimap for mapping, and `--barcode` if you ran with barcodes.
+Use `--minimap` to swap to minimap for mapping, `--barcode` if you ran with barcodes, and `--medaka` to run the experimental medaka version of the pipeline.